AtheMathmo/rusty-machine/DEVELOPMENT.md

 ### Why aren't you working on X?

 If you think there is an obvious feature missing from the library please open an issue about it.
-If you want to work on said feature than even better!
+If you want to work on said feature then even better!